halfbrained/cuda_breadcrumbs/readme/readme.txt

 Plugin for CudaText.
-Shows the toolbar widget (modern name is breadcrumb bar) below the editor for quick file-system navigation.
+Shows the toolbar widget (modern name is breadcrumb bar) below or on top of the editor for quick file-system navigation.
 For example, when you have active editor with filename "~/mydir/myfile.ext" ("~" is Unix shortcut for "/home/user"), the widget shows buttons:
 [ home > user > mydir > myfile.ext ]